Third Years

 • Application available online and usually due early December.

-SOCIETY OF WOMEN ENGINEERS SCHOLARSHIP PROGRAM
+SOCIETY OF WOMEN ENGINEERS SCHOLARSHIP PROGRAM(LINK IS EXTERNAL)

 • Presented by the Society of Women Engineers, this award is for students planning to study in a program accredited by the Accreditation Board for Engineering and Technology.